Lectures on LHC Physics: Higgs physics

 The calculational problem is the tensor structure of this trace.
 Because of gauge invariance we can neglect terms proportional to $k_1^\mu$ and $k_2^\nu$; they would not survive the multiplication with the transverse gluon polarization $(k\cdot\epsilon=0)$.
 In a so-called axial gauge we could also get rid of the remaining terms proportional to $k_1^\nu$ and $k_2^\mu$.

 However, there is a better way to compute this trace.
-We know that there is no tree-level Higgs coupling of the Higgs to two gluons, which would correspond to the fields $H G_\mu G^\mu$ with mass dimension three in the Lagrangian.
+We know that there is no tree level Higgs coupling of the Higgs to two gluons, which would correspond to the fields $H A_\mu A^\mu$ with mass dimension three in the Lagrangian.
 So we need to find another operator mediating such a coupling, keeping in mind that it is loop induced and can therefore include a mass suppression by powers of the top mass.
 The Higgs can also couple to the \underline{field strength} in the invariant form $H G_{\mu \nu} G^{\mu \nu}$ with $G_{\mu \nu} \equiv \p_\mu A_\nu - \p_\nu A_\mu + \ope(A^2)$.
-This operator has mass dimension five and arises from the dimension-6 gauge-invariant object $\phi^\dag \phi \, G_{\mu \nu} G^{\mu \nu}$ after breaking $SU(2)_L$.
+This operator has mass dimension five and arises from the dimension-6 gauge--invariant object $\phi^\dag \phi \, G_{\mu \nu} G^{\mu \nu}$ after breaking $SU(2)_L$.

 The factor in front of this term is the effective coupling we are going to compute in this section.
 Before that it pays to briefly look at the operator itself.
-Switching from position space and its momentum operator into momentum space $\p \to i k$
+Switching from position space and its momentum operator to momentum space $\p \to i k$ shows that the gauge invariant operator linking exactly two gluon fields to a Higgs field has to be proportional the tensor